rbran/sleigh3rust/README.md

 This project still in a early PoC (Proof-of-Concept) stage.

+Each CPU are located in their own crate, they are compiled as dylib.

+The create dyn-test include multiple tests that will load and test each cpu architecture.

 The objective of this project is to implement and MVP disassembler/emulator.
 Currently the code generated is unecessarelly verbose and slow, because this is not the goal at this stage of the project.